Yumi Fukawa: Arsion (1998–2000)

 After leaving AJW, Aja Kong announced the formation of a new promotion, to be known as Hyper Visual Fighting Arsion.
 Both Fukawa and Tamada were two of the first to sign on, and Yumi wrestled on the debut show at Korakuen Hall, going to a time limit draw with Candy Okutsu in front of a sell out crowd.
 She took part in the Twin Stars of Arsion league in October 1998, teaming with Michiko Omukai.
 They defeated Mariko Yoshida and Mika Akino, but were eliminated by Ayako Hamada and Tiger Dream.
 She also joined Michiko Omukai's Vogue Impact Poison (V.I.P) stable along with Etsuko Mita and Mima Shimoda.
 In March 2000, she took part in the Battlarts/Arsion Kings and Queens tournament, a 6 man mixed tag team tournament teaming male wrestlers from Battlarts with female wrestlers from Arsion.
 Fukawa was teamed with Alexander Otsuka and Mariko Yoshida, and the trio was able to go on to win the tournament, beating Yuki Ishikawa, Ai Fujita and Candy Okutsu in the final.
 She also took part in the P-Mix Grand Prix, teaming with New Japan Pro-Wrestling's Minoru Tanaka.
 They made it to the final, where they lost to Ayako Hamada and her father Gran Hamada.
 After a match on July 16, 2000, Fukawa visited a doctor who diagnosed her with an acute subdural hematoma and subarachnoid hemorrhage.
-After this, Fukawa became inactive and officially retired in March 2001, losing to Mariko Yoshida in her retirement match.
+After this, Fukawa became inactive and officially retired in March 2001, defeating Mariko Yoshida in her retirement match.